MisterTooh/TypeScript/README.md

 Almost everything in TypeScript is exactly with Java, except for Type annotation is required in almost all cases.

 ```
+## Summary

+1. Annotating our variables will give us errors if we make type syntax mistakes while in dev.

+2. Annotating a type to our variables will protect us from above mistakes.

+3. Every Value has a type.
+Examples:
+   1. String
+   2. Number (int, long, float, etc)
+   3. Boolean (true, false)
+   4. Date / Todo (Our definitions: Objects) /* Works similar to typedef in C */

+4. Two catagories of Types:

+   1. Primitive (Basic Types):
+         1. string.
+         2. boolean.
+         3. number.
+         4. null.
+         5. void.
+         6. underfined.

+   2. Object (our definitions)
+         1. functions.
+         2. arrays.
+         3. classes.
+         4. objects.

+5. Annotations and Inference:

+   1. Annotations: Code we tell TypeScript; what type of value a variable will refer to.
+   2. Inference: TypeScript will guess the type.

 ## Notes: